BuildCanada/ProjectRequests/README.md

 ### [Government Outcomes Tracker](github.com/BuildCanada/OutcomesTracker)

 The government promises to do a lot of things, let's use AI to keep it accountable for what it is doing (or failing ot do).

-### Crowdsourced Problem Reporter

-We want effective government, by making a crowdsourced list of issues that people have encountered, we can work collaboratively to effect change if we know other people are encountering the same issues.

 ### Builder Hub